taustation-fan/taustation-fan.github.io/README.md

 ### Dying

-When you die, you lose all items that you were carrying around, as well as the cash in your wallet.
+When you die, you lose all the cash in your wallet.
+The items you were carrying are available from the Government Center of the station you died on.

 Then the last-gestated clone is activated, if you have one, or the default clone on Tau Station otherwise.